 Waze is one of the most popular GPS apps.
 After all, not only is it free, but a community is providing updates to the system in real-time.
 This means that users of Waze are constantly being updated on anything that may hinder specific routes e.g. heavy traffic, accidents, or even police speed cameras.
-It is no wonder that many truck drives think this may be a good route for them.
+It is no wonder that many truck drivers think this may be a good route for them.
 So, is Waze suitable for professional truck drivers?

 Waze does not currently have a truck mode for professional drivers.
 Waze is an app designed specifically for those driving smaller vehicles (e.g. cars, vans, and motorcycles) on either a private or commercial basis.
 There currently does not seem to be any plans to incorporate a truck mode into Waze.
 Truckers may still be able to see some use for Waze, though.